Faculty Bio: Joseph P. Viteritti

 EducationPh.D. in Political Science, City University of New York

-He is recently the author of The Pragmatist: Bill de Blasio’s Quest to Save the Soul of New York (Oxford), which chronicles the life, political career and tenure of the incumbent mayor, reviewed from a historical perspective in the context of progressive urban leadership since the time of Fiorello La Guardia.
+He is recently the author of The Pragmatist: Bill de Blasio’s Quest to Save the Soul of New York (Oxford University Press, 2017), which chronicles the political career and tenure of the incumbent mayor.
+Written from a historical perspective, the book traces mayoral leadership through the rise, fall and regeneration of progressivism in New York City since the time of Fiorello La Guardia.

-Prior to joining the Hunter faculty in 2003, Professor Viteritti taught at Princeton, New York University, Harvard, and the State University of New York at Albany.
+Prior to joining the Hunter faculty in 2004, Professor Viteritti taught at Princeton (Politics Department), New York University (Wagner and Law Schools), Harvard (Graduate School of Education), and the State University of New York at Albany (Rockefeller School).
 He is a proud graduate of Hunter College, and a member of the Alumni Hall of Fame.